 For years, we’ve had to look across the water to America when we try to highlight diverse LGBT+ heroes or look for inspiration.
 Figures I admire, like activist Bayard Rustin, and writers like Audre Lorde and James Baldwin, are no less impressive and inspirational to me now, but it is delightful to have some homegrown British talent we can hold up to the world.
 From comedy in Stephen K Amos and Gina Yashere, activism in UK Black Pride founder Lady Phyll, or in the House of Lords with Lord Alli, there is a small but growing number of us taking centre stage.
 Pioneers forging their own paths, but leaving enough breadcrumbs on the trail on way, to become role models for the generations following behind.

-So, this LGBT+ History Month, I’m thinking back not too long ago, but to that day in 2005, when I read Young Black, and Gay for the first time.
+I’m now thinking back not too long ago, but to that day in 2005, when I read Young Black, and Gay for the first time.
 And I’ll remember how excited I was, for the first time, to feel genuinely seen.